open-telemetry/opentelemetry-java-instrumentation/docs/contributing/muzzle.md

 the collection process also builds a graph of dependencies between internal instrumentation helper classes - this dependency graph is later used to construct a list of helper classes that will be injected to the application classloader (`InstrumentationModule#getMuzzleHelperClassNames()`).
+Muzzle also automatically generates the `InstrumentationModule#getMuzzleContextStoreClasses()` method.

+If you extend any of these `getMuzzle...()` methods in your `InstrumentationModule`, the muzzle compile plugin will not override your code: muzzle will skip those custom methods.

 All collected references are then used to create a `ReferenceMatcher` instance.
 This matcher is stored in the instrumentation module class in the method `InstrumentationModule#getMuzzleReferenceMatcher()`